 Yes.
 The existing tenant will need to source another tenant who may wish to transfer to their home.
 The local authority will then need to be notified.
 It is a requirement that neither the local authority nor the Circle VHA tenants have existing rent arrears.
 The potential transfer applicant is then interviewed by Circle VHA.
 A Garda check in undertaken by the local authority.
 The transfer has to be mutually agreed between both Circle VHA and the local authority before the transfer can take place.

-Firstly, contact the designated housing officer for your area and explain to them the reasons for your dissatisfaction.
+Firstly, contact your Tenancy Services Officer and explain to them the reasons for your dissatisfaction.
 Clarify with them what your problem or concern is and the responsibility of Circle VHA as your landlord for the issue of concern.
 In most cases we will aim to resolve your cause of concern.
 If you are still unhappy with our service response then make a formal complaint by filling out our Complaint Form.
 Your complaint will then be investigated and responded to in writing.
 Further to that, if you are still not satisfied you can make a complaint to the Residential Tenancies Board, which will investigate the matter.

 Rent is assessed and paid weekly.
-If you are unsure about the status of your rent payments, please contact your housing officer or Circle VHA’s office so that you can be updated on the current status of the rent account.
+If you are unsure about the status of your rent payments, please contact your Income Management Officer so that you can be updated on the current status of the rent account.
 Circle VHA is legally obliged to send out a quarterly rent payments report and an annual rent payment report.

 Your rent will change if your income changes.
-You are legally obliged as per the conditions of your tenancy agreement to inform us of any change in your income.
+You are legally obliged as per the conditions of your tenancy agreement to inform us of any change in your income, this can be done by completing the CVHA CIS 2020 and returning the completed form to your Income Management Officer.
 Any time there is a change in your income, your rent will be reassessed.

 Under the tenancy agreement, Circle VHA tenants are required to pay their rent on time.
-If you are experiencing financial difficulties, please contact your housing officer, who will advise you of your options.
+If you are experiencing financial difficulties, please contact your Income Management Officer, who will advise you of your options.